Eight dead in suspected terrorist truck attack on Manhattan bike path

 Fire Commissioner Daniel Nigro said 11 survivors with serious but non-life-threatening injuries were taken to hospitals.

-Despite the attack, municipal officials said New York City’s main Halloween parade would go on as scheduled Tuesday evening, just a few blocks from the scene of the carnage, with a heightened police presence.
+Despite the attack, thousands of costumed Halloween revelers turned out hours later for New York City’s main Halloween parade, which went on as scheduled Tuesday night, just a few blocks from the scene of the carnage, with a heightened police presence.

 U.S. President Donald Trump was briefed on the incident, White House spokeswoman Sarah Sanders said.

-Trump, who has pressed for a ban on travelers entering the United States from some predominantly Muslim countries, said in a Twitter post: “We must not allow ISIS to return, or enter, our country after defeating them in the Middle East and elsewhere.
-Enough!”
+Trump, who has pressed for a ban on travelers entering the United States from some predominantly Muslim countries, said on Twitter that he had ordered Homeland Security officials to “step up our already Extreme Vetting Program.
+Being politically correct is fine, but not for this!”

+In an official White House statement later, the president said, “Our thoughts and prayers are with the victims of today’s terrorist attack in New York City and their families.”
+He also paid tribute to the “first responders who stopped the suspect and rendered immediate aid to the victims.”

 Similar attacks in Europe last year killed dozens of people.